 Our leader told us that this rock represented everyone we worked with.
 Everyone we knew.
 Our family members.
 Strangers.

 OK sure.
 Whatever.
 I was reaching the end of my patience with the enforced self-evaluations.
 Tired of hearing a PhD tell me that our need for <control/ security/ achievement/ recognition/ rewards> stemmed from potty training and schoolyard bullying.
 I looked down at my rock in the palm of my hand.

-Sure, Whatever you say.
+Sure, it’s an expensive souvenir.
+Whatever you say.

 Then one at a time we were called into a room where a man had a hammer.
-I took my rock and cracked it with the hammer.
+So I took my rock and cracked it with the hammer.
 By now you must have guessed that it was a geode and inside this ordinary-looking rock were dozens of beautiful crystals.
 They really look like diamonds.
 Inside the hollow core of the rock was a mini, dazzling, Disney-worthy treasure room.

 And then suddenly my eyes started stinging.
 Maybe I was just exhausted.
 Maybe it was a connection with the one thing that could always get me: Nature.
 But there were real tears and I got it.
 Got it all.
 The hard-rough-ordinary exterior we all put up around the treasure we carry inside us.
 And I knew it was true.

 The rock really did represent everyone we worked with.
 Everyone we knew.
 Our family members.
 Strangers.